JOHN HORRIGAN

 "GREAT HURRICANE OF 1938"

-• Description: The surprise hurricane of September 21, 1938 raced up the Atlantic Seaboard at 65 MPH (with record low air pressure) and left residents of the thickly populated Northeast Coast with no time to react.
+Description: The surprise hurricane of September 21st, 1938 raced up the Atlantic Seaboard at 67 MPH (with a record low air pressure) and left residents of the thickly populated Northeast Coast with no time to react.
 This maelstrom devastated Long Island, Connecticut, Rhode Island and Western Massachusetts.
 11 states and 2 countries felt the wrath of this unforgiving meteorological monster.
-While many victims drowned, some partied.
+While many victims drowned, some suffered tremendous property losses due to the storm surge.
 Entire landscapes along the exposed southern New England coast were scoured, eroded and decimated.
 Some vicitms were swept out to sea, never to be seen again.
 There were unbelievable acts of heroism, cowardice, kindness, selfishness and poor judgement.
-Actress Katherine Hepburn lost her family home in Connecticut while others lost their livelihood and property to the storm surge.
-New England folklorist and weather historian John Horrigan will take you from the mariner's unheeded warnings through the botched forecasts of the National Weather Service to the unmarked graves with a driving narrative about "GH38".
+Actress Katherine Hepburn lost her family home in Connecticut while others lost their livelihood to the storm.
+New England folklorist and weather historian John Horrigan will take you from the mariner's unheeded warnings through the botched forecasts of the National Weather Service to the blistering winds of a Category 3 hurricane with a driving narrative about "GH38".
 If you experienced this storm, you are encouraged to attend this lecture and talk about your own personal recollections.

 CLICK HERE FOR MORE DETAILS ABOUT THE GREAT HURRICANE OF 1938